lucidworks/lucidworks-view/README.md

 1. **Now go to `http://localhost:<port>` in your browser to see it in action.**

   The first time you browse to the app, you'll see a login page.
-Use your Fusion login and password.
+Use your Fusion username and password.
 To enable anonymous access, edit the `anonymous_access` keys in FUSION_CONFIG.js.

   When you change FUSION_CONFIG.js or any file in the `client` folder, the appropriate Gulp task will run to build new files.
 This uses [`browser-sync`](https://www.browsersync.io/) for instant reload upon change of source files.
 Visit `http://localhost:3001` (or whatever your terminal shows as the browser-sync UI) for the `browser-sync` dashboard.